pcorey/pcorey.github.io/_posts/2017-10-09-learning-to-crawl-building-a-bare-bones-web-crawler-with-elixir.markdown

 end
 </code></pre>

 So far our function just returns a list holding URL that was passed into it.
-That’s a start, I guess…
+That’s a start.

 We’ll use [`HTTPoison`{:.language-elixir}](https://hex.pm/packages/httpoison) to fetch the page at that URL (being sure to specify that we want to follow `301`{:.language-elixir} redirects), and pull the resulting HTML out of the `body`{:.language-elixir} field of the response: